 If you study Japanese, you probably have already invented or found a bad pun in facebook groups or social networks involving Japanese and Portuguese languages.
 The Japanese phonemes are very similar to the Portuguese ones, so several Japanese words end up resembling some funny Portuguese word, thus creating several bad puns.

-A group famous for doing this is the How to study Japanese!
-If you want to check it out, you'll die laughing!
-Hope you enjoyed this article.
+A famous group for doing this is the Nihongo o benkyō suru hōhō!
+If you want to take a look, you will die laughing!
+I hope you enjoyed this article.
 Do you know any other bad puns involving the Japanese language?
-Leave it in the comments and share with friends!
+Leave a comment and share with your friends!
 Read other articles below: